o-az/awesome-evm-indexer/README.md

-# awesome-evm-indexer
-Awesome list of EVM indexing tools and libraries
+# Awesome list of EVM indexing tools and libraries

-## Indexers

 ### The Graph: an indexing protocol for querying networks like Ethereum and IPFS.
 - https://thegraph.com